China virus death toll mounts to 25, infections spread

 “The lockdown of 11 million people is unprecedented in public health history,” said Gauden Galea, the WHO’s representative in Beijing.

-The organisation said, however, that it was not yet recommending any broader restrictions on travel or trade.
+The organization said, however, that it was not yet recommending any broader restrictions on travel or trade.

 The previously unknown virus strain is believed to have emerged from illegally traded wildlife at an animal market in Wuhan.